Gdańsk Lech Wałęsa Airport: Airside facilities

 Gdańsk Lech Wałęsa Airport has a single asphalt-concrete runway in the direction of 11/29.
-The runway is 2800 m long and it is equipped with a modern ILS CAT IIIB allowing aircraft to land in foggy weather.
+The runway is 2800 m long and equipped with a modern ILS CAT IIIb allowing aircraft to land in foggy weather.
 The decision height established for the approach system in Gdańsk is 30 m, whereas the visibility minimum for pilots varies from 125 m to 300 m, the higher value being required in the initial one-third of the runway's length.
 In addition, the navigation facilities at the airport are supplemented with a modern wide area multilateration system.

 The runway as well as taxiways are equipped with light aids system using LED technology.
 The lighting of the runway can be remotely controlled from the flight control tower.
-The runway has eight exit taxiways leading to five parking aprons where up to 18 middle-sized aircraft (e.g. Boeing 737 or Airbus 321) can be parked.
+The runway has eight exit taxiways leading to five parking aprons where up to 18 middle-sized aircraft (e.g. Boeing 737 or Airbus A321) can be parked.
 The airport also has an extra apron used in winter for de-icing of aircraft.
 The deicing pad has been constructed in a way which allows keeping up ecological standards.

 Passenger terminals

-Gdańsk Lech Wałęsa Airport has two passengers terminals (T1 and T2), of which only Terminal T2 is fully functional.
-Terminal T1 was built in 1993 and is currently being used for departures (passport control and boarding) to countries which are not part of Schengen Area, mainly to Great Britain, Ireland and holiday destinations e.g. to Egypt.
-There are no check-in desks in Terminal T1 but passengers waiting for their flights can do the shopping at duty-free stores located close to the departure gates.
-The building is connected with the newer Terminal T2 with a bridge.
-The old building is planned to be torn down in the future when the new terminal is extended.

-The new terminal, called Terminal T2, is a modern building with characteristic architectural elements, the roof imitating waves at sea being an example of them.
-It was constructed west of Terminal T1.
-The first part (departures only) was completed in 2012, and the arrival area started operations in September 2015.
-Since then, Terminal 1 has not been serving any arriving flights.